 What is the cost of Special Session?

 Legislators are entitled to per diems for all days they are in session, but only on days when each Chamber actually convenes.
 The daily cost has been estimated to be about $30,000.
 Legislative leaders have said they will absorb the cost of special session from their existing budgets.
-So far during the special session, each chamber has met for three days.

 Where can I find bills filed in Special Session?